lawbel/jotform-api-haskell/README.md

 main :: IO ()
 main = do
-    client <- JF.defaultApiClient "YOUR API KEY"
+    -- if account is in EU safe mode, use 'JF.defaultApiClientEu' instead client <- JF.defaultApiClient "YOUR API KEY"
     forms :: [Json.Value] <- JF.getForms client JF.defaultListOptions
     for_ forms $ \form -> do